 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working in Ecuador since 1962.
 Currently 67 national and 10 international employees, five integrated specialists and five development workers are working in the country (as of 31.12.2018).

 Ecuador is among the countries with the highest levels of biodiversity in the world.
-The large number of highly diverse ecosystems is one of the most important bases for economic and sociocultural development in the country.
-Economic sectors such as agriculture and tourism rely on these factors.
-Due to climate change and the environmental pollution caused by human activity, the ecosystems are under threat.
-Consequently, the basis for human livelihood and the economy is also endangered.
-In particular, the poorer sections of society suffer as a result.
+Its large number of highly diverse ecosystems forms a key basis for economic and sociocultural development in the country, on which economic sectors such as agriculture and tourism rely.
+The ecosystems are under threat due to climate change and environmental pollution, which means the very basis for the well-being and livelihoods of Ecuador’s population is at risk.
+Poorer people in particular suffer as a result of this.

-Rapid urban growth is taking place in Ecuador.
-This is having a particular impact on medium-sized cities.
-However, to date there has been a lack of sustainable urban planning strategies to manage immigration from surrounding areas.
-The consequences are a high level of social inequality within cities, high resource consumption and CO2 output, and the rapid expansion of cities.
-The latter results in a reduction in agricultural land area and has a negative impact on the environment.
+Rapid urban migration in Ecuador is causing medium-sized cities in particular to grow.
+Until now, however, there has been a lack of sustainable urban planning strategies to manage migration from surrounding areas, leading to a high level of social inequality in towns and cities and high resource consumption and CO2 output.
+Urban areas are also expanding rapidly, reducing the amount of agricultural land available and harming the environment.

 - Protecting the environment and natural resources

 A further focus of Ecuadorian-German cooperation is sustainable urban development.
-For example, in this field GIZ is advising six cities (Cuenca, Portoviejo, Loja, Lago Agrio, Ambato and Latacunga) in a pilot project on topics such as urban mobility and sustainable energy, security, adaptation to climate change and the improvement of residential areas.
+GIZ is providing advisory services to six cities in a pilot project on topics such as urban mobility and sustainable energy, security, adaptation to climate change and the improvement of residential areas.

-GIZ also provides support for experts returning to Ecuador from abroad to help them reintegrate into professional life.
+GIZ is also providing support for experts returning to Ecuador from abroad to help them reintegrate into professional life in their home country.